 Credits: 13.5 Contact Hours

-Graduate Credit: At the first class, participants may choose to apply for 1 graduate credit for an additional fee of $125 payable to Worcester State University.
-More
+Graduate Credit: Participants may choose to apply for one graduate credit for an additional fee of $125 to Worcester State University.

 Credits: 15 Contact Hours and 1 Grad Credit